 However, you will likely pay a monthly premium for Part B, or medical coverage.
 This includes coverage for doctor services, outpatient care, durable medical equipment like canes or walkers, and so on.
-In 2020, the standard monthly premium for Part B is $144.60.
+In 2022, the standard monthly premium for Part B is expected to be $158.50, according to the 2021 Medicare Trustees Report.
+(Official numbers for 2022 costs are expected to be released in October or November.
+In 2021, it was $148.50.)
 This goes up as your income goes up.

 Fact #6: When You Have Original Medicare, You Will Likely Be Responsible for Deductibles for Parts A and B

 A deductible is an amount you must pay for health care before Original Medicare or a Medicare Plan begins to pay.

 If you have Original Medicare, the deductible for Part A, or hospital coverage, in 2022 is projected to be $1,556 per benefit period (up from $1,484 in 2021), according to the 2021 Medicare Trustees Report.
 And for Part B, or medical coverage, the deductible is projected to be $217 per year (up from $203 in 2021).

 Fact #7: If You Have Original Medicare, Medicare Supplement Insurance (Medigap) Can Help with Costs

 Original Medicare may come with higher out-of-pocket costs.
 For example, after you meet your Part B deductible, you typically pay a 20 percent coinsurance for Part B services.

 “When people opt for Original Medicare, I always make a point of telling them about Medigap,” Biggs says.
 “It literally will fill in the gaps in your coverage, including things like doctor copayments, coinsurance, and deductibles.”